hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 This completes the view of how we have constructed the computation graph (DAG) as a pipeline.

-Overall, the Pipelines API is the highest-level API that Jet provides, and this means that when we want to run the job corresponding to the pipeline, it is as simple as a couple of lines of code:
+Overall, the Pipeline API is the highest-level API that Jet provides, and this means that when we want to run the job corresponding to the pipeline, it is as simple as a couple of lines of code:

 ----
     Pipeline p = buildPipeline();